Vimeo • Product Design Lead • 2022

 Challenges

-• Self-taught product-led onboarding and taking on solo leadership.
+• Self-taught product-led onboarding and leading the initiative solo.

-• Balancing experimentation constraints with optimised user experience.
+• Balancing experimentation constraints with an optimal user experience.

 Lessons learned

-• Data is essential to make a compelling case for design advocacy.
+• Data drives design advocacy: leveraging metrics helped make a compelling case for change.

 Previous